Thammarach/Thammarach/README.md

 ⚡ What I'm interested in :

- - :globe_with_meridians: Fiber Optic Cabling
+ - :globe_with_meridians: Fiber Optic Communication
- - :milky_way: Optical Communication
+ - :milky_way: Network Engineer & Cybersecurity
  - :ear_of_rice: Ai and IoT for Smart farm
  - :brain: Machine Learning
  - :eye: Computer Vision